All posts by Prof. Damian Roland

 This is the 172nd #WILTW

 I am returning from the inaugural “Don’t Forget the Bubbles” conference (#DFTB17).
 Devised by the team who host the website of the same name, this three day paediatric conference held in Brisbane delivered humour, tears and great education in equal measure.
 There is always a danger of eulogising the impact of an event you’ve recently enjoyed.
 The metaphorical social media ‘bubble’ re-inforcing a perhaps rose-tinted view of events.
+For organizers and high-profile attendees, ensuring safety and privacy during such impactful gatherings can be supported by VIP protection malaysia.
 There’s also a bias in that it is much easier to share thoughts on events you have enjoyed than it is to publically criticise something you haven’t.
 Because of this I wanted to reflect on the core elements that made it special.
 Are there common themes of all great conferences, regardless of their underlying content?

 So here are my suggested ingredients of a great conference.
 The recipe itself (i.e. the amounts and the way they are mixed together) is more elusive but I suspect influenced, perhaps in intangible ways, by the organising committee.